ufko-org/rebel/docs/reference.md

 Symbols created with set, define or define-macro can be protected retroactively by using constant on them.
-Since a function definition is internally just an assignment of a lambda value to a symbol, protecting a function name behaves the same way as protecting a variable.
+Since a function definition is internally just an assignment of a fn value to a symbol, protecting a function name behaves the same way as protecting a variable.

 The final value assigned by constant is returned as the